QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

     \tilde V =  A k^\alpha \int e^\epsilon q (\epsilon) d \epsilon

-an **arbitrage** opportunity would be open to  consumers.
+an **arbitrage** opportunity would be open.

 If

 .. math::  \tilde V > A k^\alpha \int e^\epsilon q (\epsilon) d \epsilon

-the consumer could sustain an arbitrarily high present value of  consumption by setting :math:`\theta^i` to an arbitrarily large **negative** number.
+the consumer could afford an arbitrarily high present value of  consumption by setting :math:`\theta^i` to an arbitrarily large **negative** number.

 If

 .. math::  \tilde V <  A k^\alpha \int e^\epsilon q (\epsilon) d \epsilon

-the consumer could sustain an arbitrarily high present value of consumption by setting :math:`\theta^i` to be arbitrarily large **positive** number.
+the consumer could afford an arbitrarily high present value of consumption by setting :math:`\theta^i` to be arbitrarily large **positive** number.

-Since resources are finite, there cannot exist such arbitrage opportunities in a competitive equilibrium.
+Since resources are finite, there can exist no such arbitrage opportunity in a competitive equilibrium.

 Therefore, it must be true
-that the following no arbitrage condition prevails :eq:`tildeV20` holds:
+that the following no arbitrage condition prevails:

 .. math::